Skip to Content

 It’s an easy trail through the forest, a little over a half mile long.

-You should still wear proper hiking shoes or boots, as roots can trip you up.
+You should still wear proper hiking shoes or boots, though, as roots can trip you up.
 At one point, there’s a rope to help you get down (and back up) a short steepish slope.

-The left trail runs alongside a creek to Cusheon Cove.
-The straight-ahead trail leads to Yeo Beach.
+After crossing a small bridge, you come to an unmarked fork.
+The left trail runs alongside a creek to Cusheon Cove, while the straight-ahead trail leads to Yeo Beach.

 It’s worth heading left to Cusheon Cove for the beautiful views (just a short walk), then backtracking to take the trail to Yeo Beach.